hectorplinio/katas/README.md

 This exercise counts how many times each string appears in an array and returns an object with the counts.

 For more details, please refer to the [README](src/countHowManyTimesFromArray/README.md) inside the `src/countHowManyTimesFromArray` directory.

+### Kata 5: flattenArray

+This exercise flattens an array of arrays of numbers into a single array of numbers.

+For more details, please refer to the [README](src/flattenArray/README.md) inside the `src/flattenArray` directory.

 ## Development